Managing API access tokens

 Auditing tokens

 Viewing the API Access Audit page requires Buildkite organization administrator privileges.
-The page can be found in the Audit section of the Buildkite organization's Settings in the global navigation.
+You can access this page by selecting Settings in the global navigation > API Access Audit within the Audit section.

-All tokens that currently have access to your organization's data will be listed.
-The table includes the scope of each token, how long ago they were created, and how long since they've been used.
+All API access tokens that users within your Buildkite organization have created, and currently have access to your organization's data will be listed.
+The table includes the scopes of each token, how long ago they were created, and how long since they've been used.

-From the API Access Audit page, navigate through to any token to see more detailed information about its scopes and the most recent request.
+From the API Access Audit page, navigate through to any token to see more detailed information about its scopes and the most recent request, where you can also remove a token's access to your Buildkite organization's data if required.

 Screenshot of the API Access Audit page displaying a list of all tokens